Spectrum of Hope: The New Normal

 Self-Reflection: To every parent who has a neuro-divergent child, in what ways has your child influenced you and your insights about life in general?

 “First and foremost, our child helped us see the world holistically, see the struggle in every quarter driven by desires and see happiness in quarters where you least expect.
 He helped us see the same source of all beings in every species as you see in yourself.
 You shift your focus to making his life a better one today than what it was yesterday.
 You start seeing every moment as the only moment you have and start enjoying and working on it.
-Past and future won’t make much sense to you – as they only help in creating the least productive negativity in you.
 Once you learn that, we started living in the present moment more and more.
 It certainly was not a one day, month or year shift.
 Years of practice helps to reach that very easily.
 We owe to our kid for all these.

 Neuro-divergent children are not a misfortune!

 Appu’s father makes concluding remarks by saying, “Everything happens for a reason in the world whether we like it or not.
-From a worldview, everything is perfectly designed.
 Why does the sun rise?
 For a reason.
 Why does universe function?
 For a reason.
 Why do ants and humans exist?
 For a reason.
 We know the reasons for some and don’t know the reasons for others.

 Classifying something as fortune or misfortune is purely from a mindset of achieving material desires of individual egos.
 It has no meaning for the world.
 What is a fortune for one may be a misfortune for another?
 We all have situations that we deal with.
 Classifying them as fortune or misfortune does not help in any way.
 Special kids certainly are here to teach humans a special lesson beyond material world”.